 With over three decades of experience in facilitation, training and coaching, Roni brings deep experience and commitment to help create an effective and safe learning environment.
 Roni has worked with business clients across sectors and organization levels.
 She has worked in a myriad of environments in different countries from outdoor physically challenging settings with a focus on developing effective teams to formal classrooms delivering curriculum-based leadership skills training.
 Roni has a master’s degree in intercultural relations with a focus on how culture informs how we interact with each other.
 Roni focuses on culture at multiple levels- country, organization, business function, learning style preferences and family background.

-Steve has more than 25 years experience in organizational development.
-He is an experiential workshop designer and a dynamic facilitator, coach and consultant.
-Steve also serves as an adjunct faculty member of the University of Wisconsin-Milwaukee Executive MBA Program.
-His work involves the human element in ways that combine the head and heart in a participative process focused on individual growth.
+Steve is an experiential consultant and dynamic facilitator.
+His humanistic approach uses strategies that combine the head and heart in a participative process focused on individual growth.
+He has more than 25 years experience in organizational development and teaching.
+Steve serves as an adjunct faculty member of the University of Wisconsin-Milwaukee Executive MBA Program.
 Steve received a MS in Adult and Continuing Education from the University of Wisconsin-Madison.
 He is an avid cyclist and travels internationally to gain greater appreciation for diversity.
 Steve is active with the Shivas Irons Society and gratefully supports the All Burma Monks Alliance.

-Tim brings more than 25 years of experience as an organization development consultant and coach helping organizations and leaders improve their effectiveness.
-Known for his engaging style, his approach helps clients examine and change the underlying thinking patterns and business structures that most impact their results.
-He has found the complex and often emotional issues related to diversity, inclusion and intercultural humility to be an ideal crucible for developing the leadership skills needed to succeed in today’s global business environment.
-MA, Whole Systems Design, Antioch University.
-Adjunct Faculty, MBA program, Portland State University.
-Former Partner, WMFDP.
+Tim is known for his engaging style and approach that helps clients examine and change the underlying thinking patterns and business structures that most impact their results.
+He brings more than 25 years of experience as an organization development consultant and coach helping organizations and leaders improve their effectiveness.
+Tim has found the complex and often emotional issues related to diversity, inclusion and intercultural humility to be an ideal crucible for developing the leadership skills needed to succeed in today’s global business environment.
+He holds a masters degree in Whole Systems Design from Antioch University.